The past few years, the idea of being a responsible traveler has hit the headlines.

 Spending money locally is a great way to ensure your cash goes to where it’s needed most, either into the pockets of the ladies who run breakfast and lunch stalls in the local market or the women who spend hours knitting delicate alpaca jumpers and selling them on stalls surrounding the town’s main square.

-Buying local also means using local people in your plans as much as possible, whether that be as guides, taxi drivers or hosts.
+Buying local also means using local people in your plans as much as possible, whether they are guides, taxi drivers or hosts.

 What does this look like in practice?